Ijaz101/GE-Analytics/README.md

 ## 📌 Project Overview

-**Global Electronics Sales Analytics Dashboard** is an end-to-end **Data Analytics and Business Intelligence project** built to analyze the sales performance of a global electronics retailer.
+**Global Electronics Sales Analytics Dashboard** is an end-to-end **Data Analytics and Business Intelligence project** built to analyze the sales performance of a Global Electronics retailer.

 The business is experiencing a **significant year-over-year decline in sales**, particularly in the most recent periods.
 This project focuses on understanding **where the decline is happening, which products and markets are most affected, how customer behavior is changing, and where the business can focus its recovery efforts**.